This article originally appeared on Den of Geek UK.

 For one thing, the revelation that Han Solo was raised by Chewbacca isn’t necessarily a plausible one, given their future dynamic – they’re more chummy roommates than father and adopted son.
 And as Slashfilm points out, Solo’s Kashyyyk childhood would have effectively negated the Extended Universe story that Chewbacca met Solo after he escaped from slavery.

-Then there’s a further question, one that is perhaps unanswerable: would audiences have even recognised the kid as Han Solo?
-His name isn’t uttered in Lucas’s early draft, so there would have needed to have been some kind of visual cue that linked this scruffy youngster to the Corellian smuggler he’d one day become.
+Then there’s a further question, one that is perhaps unanswerable: would audiences have even recognized the kid as Han Solo?
+His name isn’t uttered in Lucas’ early draft, so there would have needed to be some kind of visual cue that linked this scruffy youngster to the Corellian smuggler he’d one day become.

-Most of all, removing Han Solo from Revenge Of The Sith left the character unaffected by Lucas’s prequel melodrama.
-Where episodes one to three demystified much that was implied in a throwaway sentence in the Original Trilogy (“I was once a Jedi Knight, the same as your father...”), Han Solo would remain a rogue element - a loveable scoundrel whose past is hinted at in his cynical mindset and loner status, but never directly laid out.
+Most of all, removing Han Solo from Revenge of the Sith left the character unaffected by Lucas’ prequel melodrama.
+Where the Prequels demystified much that was implied in a throwaway sentence in the Original Trilogy (“I was once a Jedi Knight, the same as your father…”), Han would remain a rogue element – a lovable scoundrel whose past is hinted at in his cynical mindset and loner status, but never directly laid out.

-Whether the forthcoming Star Wars spin-off can bring satisfying new dimensions to Han Solo, or whether it’ll ultimately fill in blanks that were best left unexplored remains to be seen.
-As Han himself once said, “Never tell me the odds...”
+Whether Solo: A Star Wars Story can bring new dimensions to Han Solo that satisfies fans remains to be seen.
+As Han himself once said, “Never tell me the odds…”